Sex & COVID

 If you and your partner are both vaccinated, your risks of infecting each other are lower, but it’s still possible.
 To reduce your risk, here are some suggestions:

 • Use apps, videos, and texting to keep meeting peoplewithout meeting in person.
 You can even have an old-fashioned phone call.
-Use this time to flirt or get to know someone better and meet in person later, particularly if stay-at-home or shelter-in-place orders are in effect where you live.
+Use this time to flirt or get to know someone better and meet in person later, especially when cases are high in your area.

 • If you do have sex with others outside your household, have as few partners as possible and pick partners you trust.